-So this is actually day 5 of the 200 hours Ashtanga yoga teacher training at Orion Healing Centre on the island of Koh Phangan.
+So this is actually day 5 of the Ashtanga vinyasa yoga 200hr teacher training at Orion Healing Centre on the island of Koh Phangan.
 It started on Wednesday so we had 3 full days before Saturday’s rest.
 There is 10 of us which in my opinion is the perfect amount.
 Not too many, not too few.
 Different ages and nationalities.
 Very cool!

 The morning practice is from 7-9, including Ganesha mantra chanting and sama vritti (breathing exercise) drill in addition to the physical part, ie. asana practice.
 Then we have a breakfast break for a few hours and asana clinic starts at 11am.
 In my opinion, these clinics have been very useful.
 For once there is plenty of time to go through each posture, examining it and making notes on how you should do it and how it affects different parts of your body.